 Head of WP3 EU-external differentiation

-Sabine Saurugger is Professor and Research Dean at Sciences Po Grenoble.
+Sabine Saurugger is Professor and Director of Sciences Po Grenoble.
 Her research concentrates on interest groups, theories of European integration, European public policies and the politics of law.
 She has published a number of books and journal articles, including Theoretical Approaches to European Integration (Palgrave McMillan, 2013), Crisis and Institutional Change in Regional Integration (co-ed with Fabien Terpan) (Routledge, 2016) and The Court of Justice and the Politics of Law, (with F. Terpan) (Palgrave Macmillan, 2017).
 She serves as a member of the editorial boards of Journal of Comparative Policy Analysis, Interest Groups and Advocacy and Revue française de science politique.
 Saurugger is one of the 12 members of the ECPR Executive Committee (2018-2024).